 When the system is working well, traffic flows smoothly and users are able to be productive and have a positive IT experience.
 When an event occurs, however, that causes a disruption in part of the system, users can become frustrated.
 This is the result of an IT incident.
 IT Asset Management Tools are key to your IT health and ecosystem.

-It’s essentially immaterial whether the incident occurs in a part of your network that is a route on the highway, servers that provide content or linkages to resources or application incidents – what users know is that they can’t “travel” to their destination and their productivity is impacted.
+Whether the incident occurs in a part of your network functioning as a route on the highway, servers providing content or linkages to resources, or application incidents is essentially immaterial.
+What users perceive is the inability to “travel” to their destination, impacting their productivity.

 If it is a busy time of the day for your business, then entire groups of business users, suppliers and/or customers could be impacted.
 The challenge for your IT Service Management (ITSM) staff is to determine how to resolve the incident, but also keep the users informed and as productive as possible while the technical issue is being addressed.